 Although hospitals have adopted an Electronic Health Records (EHR) system, the majority of healthcare providers still rely heavily on printed paper files and bills.
 Many hospital staff opts to use forms and documents to collect patient signatures for consent to medical procedures and other legal matters.
 Basically, hospital staff still use paper for intake forms, financial responsibility records, informed consent documentation, cost estimates, billings and receipts, correspondence between patients and insurance providers, and even for printing out backup files of Electronic Health Records.

-When one of the printers, scanners or multi-function devices break down, it causes major problems for the medical staff, hospital administrative staff and most especially, the patients.
-Printing is essential when it comes to collecting the medical information needed and moving these files across departments, documenting cases and even corresponding with insurance providers.
+When one of the printers, scanners, or multi-function devices breaks down, it causes major problems for the medical staff, hospital administrative staff, and most especially, the patients.
+Printing is essential when it comes to collecting the medical information needed and moving these files across departments, documenting cases, and even corresponding with insurance providers.
 The reality today is that hospitals cannot spare any more human resources or assign staff with the additional work of spending time and attention to printing equipment and documentation processes.
 Now more than ever, hospitals need to outsource print management.
 Managing and maintaining printing equipment is critical for the hospital to function but is a burden when the hospitals are already overloaded with patients.
 That’s why hiring a managed print services provider is the best option.